JacquemontLab/ShortVariants-Annotation/README.md

 This repository contains a bioinformatics pipeline for annotating short variants (SNVs and Indels) on large dataset (>100k vcf) using Ensembl’s Variant Effect Predictor (VEP).

 The workflow is designed to run on different infrastructures.
-However, since these environments differ significantly in terms of write permissions, architecture, and security settings, we had to rewrite the workflow and some of the initial scripts.
+However, since these environments differ significantly in terms of write permissions, architecture, and security settings, we had to rewrite the workflow and some of the initial scripts, whether using Nextflow or Snakemake.

 As a result, three distinct pipelines are available (see the `setup` directory for details):